-You will see more minor "wild nature" in such a backyard and more colors and artificial materials.
+You will see minor “wild nature” in such a backyard and more colors and artificial materials.

 In most cases, the ground will not be green (grass) but covered with flooring/deck.
 Also, most of the accessories you will see will be made of synthetic materials.

-The guiding principle is - more minor nature and more synthetics, modernity, and home comfort.
+The guiding principle is - minor 'nature' and more synthetics, modernity, and home comfort.

-Moreover, beyond the home comfort, you will probably find in a backyard of this type, you will probably also come across creative design elements in which a lot of thought and planning has been invested.
+Moreover, beyond the home comfort you will probably find in a backyard of this type, you will also come across creative design elements in which much thought and planning have been invested.

 So if we summarize for a moment all the elements that would typically contain this type of backyard, this would roughly be the list: